JamesCyrilJordan/greenhouse-controller/README.md

 ## Hardware requirements
 - Raspberry Pi Pico or Pico W running MicroPython.
 - DHT11 sensor module connected to the GPIO pin defined in `SENSOR_PIN` (default `GP15`).
-- Relay module wired to `RELAY_PIN` (default `GP16`) that controls the heater.
-The script assumes an active-low relay (setting the pin LOW turns the heater on).
+- Relay modules wired to `RELAY_PIN` (default `GP16`) for the heater and `FAN_PIN` (default `GP17`) for the fan.
+The script assumes active-low relays (setting the pin LOW energises the device).
 - Optional 128×64 SSD1306 OLED display connected via I²C (default pins `GP0` for SDA and `GP1` for SCL).

 Update the pin assignments near the top of `main.py` if your wiring differs.
 Ensure that the relay is rated for the heater load and that you follow all electrical safety guidelines.

 ## Deploying on the Pico
 1. Flash MicroPython to the Pico using the official instructions from the Raspberry Pi documentation.
-2. Copy `main.py` to the Pico using `mpremote`, `rshell`, Thonny, or your preferred deployment tool.
+2. Copy the following items to the Pico using `mpremote`, `rshell`, Thonny, or your preferred deployment tool:
+   - `main.py`
+   - The entire `greenhouse_controller/` directory (preserves the heater/fan control logic, display helpers, and sensor utilities)
+   - `wifi_manager.py` and `logger.py` if you plan to use Wi-Fi logging; omit them for an offline installation
 3. If you want the controller to run automatically on boot, store it on the device as `main.py` or invoke `main.main()` from your own boot script.
 4. Reset the board; the controller will begin sampling the sensor and toggling the heater as needed.